Who we are

 What We Do

-We are busy little bees here at Hallwood We have a traditional mixed farm here at Hallwood with our vegetables and Heritage breed pigs and Jersey x Ruby Red Devon Beef cattle, see Hallwood Meat.
-The different enterprises in the farming business all complement each other.
-‘Waste’ vegetables are never wasted as they are fed to the pigs, valuable dung is used on the veg fields to replace organic matter; valuable traditional methods of farm husbandry which unfortunately are sometimes lacking on intensive farms today.
+We are busy little bees here at Hallwood We have a traditional mixed farm here at Hallwood with our vegetables and Jersey x Ruby Red Devon Beef cattle, see Hallwood Meat.
+The different enterprises in the farming business all complement each other. all dung produced is used on the veg fields to replace organic matter; valuable traditional methods of farm husbandry which unfortunately are sometimes lacking on intensive farms today.

 We are not registered as organic growers but, like to think we are a sensible ‘half way house’ between organic and conventional farming.
 We adopt many organic plant Husbandry methods to reduce our reliance on pesticides.
 For example; with the aid of a sophisticated ‘on farm’ weather station and a technically advanced computer software programme we can predict peaks and troughs of pest populations which largely reduces the need for pesticide application.
 Many of our crops receive no pesticide at all.
 To find out more about what we do, see Hallwood Husbandry FAQs